sac3g15/CoastSat_noc/README.md

 * Automated shoreline cleaning models
 * Instructions for shoreline change rate and forecasting (10- and 20-Year) using Digital Shoreline Analysis System (DSAS) - ArcMap plug-in.

+**WARNING**.
+We have experienced issues with processing shorelines from Landsat 5 satellites (unless they are merged with Landsat 7).
+Coastsat_nocs was developed with version CoastSat v1.0.1 code, therefore some new functions are not compatible with the nocs modules. **If errors persist please checking the section 'Potential Errors / Solutions' at the bottom of the page.
+Errors still occur?
+Please raise an issue.**

 The underlying approach of the CoastSat toolkit are described in detail in:
 * Vos K., Splinter K.D., Harley M.D., Simmons J.A., Turner I.L.
 (2019).
 CoastSat: a Google Earth Engine-enabled Python toolkit to extract shorelines from publicly available satellite imagery. *Environmental Modelling and Software*.
 122, 104528. https://doi.org/10.1016/j.envsoft.2019.104528
 Example applications and accuracy of the resulting satellite-derived shorelines are discussed in: